Rosemary Ward, Viscountess Ednam: Relationship with the Prince of Wales

-Leveson-Gower and the future Edward VIII had known each other since childhood as the Prince's parents, George V and Queen Mary had often been guest of the Duke of Sutherland.
+Leveson-Gower and the Prince of Wales (the future Edward VIII) had known each other since childhood as the Prince's parents, King George V and Queen Mary, had often been guests of the Duke of Sutherland.
 They met again in France during the war as the Prince visited the hospital to see another friend, Rosemary's sister-in-law, Eileen Sutherland-Leveson-Gower, Duchess of Sutherland.
-In July 1917 the King and Queen accompanied by the Prince visited the hospital and the Prince and Rosemary recommenced their friendship.
+In July 1917, the King and Queen accompanied by the Prince visited the hospital and the Prince and Rosemary recommenced their friendship.
 Over the following weeks they met often and the relationship was only interrupted by the Prince's assignment to the Italian Front.
 Upon his return he and Rosemary continued to meet.
 At this time the Prince proposed to Rosemary and while she was at first reluctant to accept she did so as she thought "she could make something of him".

-As the heir to the throne, the Prince needed the permission of the King to marry - a requirement of the Royal Marriages Act 1772.
+As the heir to the throne, the Prince needed the permission of the King to marry—a requirement of the Royal Marriages Act 1772.
 While the King and Queen liked Rosemary they vetoed the marriage.
-The refusal was based on doubts about the Duchess' family, the St Clair-Erskine family, two people in particular.
-The first Daisy Greville, Countess of Warwick was Rosemary's half-aunt and had been a mistress of Edward VII, the King's father.
-After his father's death King George had to take legal action against the Countess to prevent publication of the letters from King Edward to her.
-The other person was Rosemary's uncle James St Clair-Erskine, 5th Earl of Rosslyn.
-The earl had been married three times and a compulsive gambler who had been made bankrupt.
-These closeness of these flawed, in the view of the monarchy, characters to Rosemary were enough for permission to be withheld.
+The refusal was based on doubts about the Duchess' family, the St Clair-Erskine family, and of two people in particular.
+The first was Daisy Greville, Countess of Warwick, who was Rosemary's half-aunt and had been a mistress of Edward VII, the King's father.
+After his father's death, King George had to take legal action against the Countess to prevent publication of the letters from King Edward to her.
+The other person was Rosemary's uncle, James St Clair-Erskine, 5th Earl of Rosslyn.
+The earl had been married three times and was a compulsive gambler who had been made bankrupt.
+The monarchy considered their characters to be flawed, and their closeness to Rosemary was enough for permission to be withheld.
 Once Rosemary was made aware of the King and Queen's views her demeanour was that she had never wanted to marry the Prince of Wales.

 The two did remain friends and the Prince of Wales was the godfather of Rosemary's eldest son.
-After her death in 1930, Thelma Furness (one of the Prince's later mistresses) recalled that on hearing of Rosemary's death the prince cried for the only time that she ever saw and that he was very shocked and upset by the news.
+After her death in 1930, Thelma Furness (one of the Prince's later mistresses) recalled that on hearing of Rosemary's death the Prince cried for the only time that she ever saw and that he was very shocked and upset by the news.